NATO summit to open as leader warns of 'dangerous' world - NewsBreak

 There are also differences on how hard a line to take on China in NATO’s new Strategic Concept — its once-a-decade set of priorities and goals.
 The last document, published in 2010, didn't mention China at all.

-The new concept is expected to set out NATO’s approach on issues from cybersecurity to climate change — and the growing economic and military reach of China, and the rising importance and power of the Indo-Pacific region.
+The new concept is expected to set out NATO’s approach to the growing economic and military reach of China, and the rising importance and power of the Indo-Pacific region.
 For the first time, the leaders of Japan, Australia, South Korea and New Zealand are attending the summit as guests.

 Some European members are wary of the tough U.S. line on Beijing and don’t want China cast as an opponent alongside Russia.